 Idea for alternate school structure - School without a daily bell schedule

 So I was just walking up the steps and had an idea.
 What would a school without a restrictive bell schedule look like?
 I was wondering about this because I remember so many times this year having students working along in a great groove on one of my projects, and then suddenly time is up and the students all have to move to another room!
-Very frustrating, especially if another 10 minutes and they could finish their train of thought.
+This is very frustrating, especially if another 10 minutes means they could finish their train of thought.

 So what would it take to make this work?

 First, teachers would need to have daily small group planning time built into their schedules, probably every morning.
 They would need to plan how the schedule was going to unfold that day and to review on a daily basis the progress of the students.
-Technology could be used to help keep track of where students are at so that teachers don't have to push around gigantic piles of paper that would be required in such a system.
+Technology could be used to help keep track of where students are at so that teachers don’t have to push around gigantic piles of paper.
+Update: Or as John Holt suggests, we could trust students more and give at least some of them more ownership over this process.

 Assessment would be standards based assessment.
 Partially this is because it is a bit easier to assess a bunch of students who may be at difference places in your curriculum using standards, and partially because I believe that standards based assessment works better than norm referenced assessment.
 Finally another argument for standards based assessment is that students should move through standards, rather than through grades.